FangRuoqing/tp/docs/UserGuide.md

 **Note:** In Connectify, contact names are case-insensitive and no duplicates are allowed.
 Hence `John Lim` is considered to be the same person as `john lim`.
 As a result, you will see an error message if you try to add a contact with the same name as an existing contact, even if it is in different case.
+Adding a contact with the same name as an existing contact, with extra spaces, will produce a warning but does not prevent the user from doing so.
 </box>
 <box type="tip" seamless>